molarmanful/kirsch/README.md

 >
 > e.g. 13px on a 96dpi screen is `16px * 72 / 96dpi = 12pt`.

+Patched Nerd Fonts are available.
+The "Mono" variant uses smaller glyphs (single- instead of double-width) and works for terminals that can't mix widths.

 ### Manually Building

 Requirements: